 Position: Director of Operations

-Chuck McCuen is in his third year as Director of Tennis Operations, but his 16th year with the Clemson tennis program overall after spending the 2023 season as an assistant coach with the women’s tennis program.
+Chuck McCuen is in his eighth year as Director of Tennis Operations, but is entering his 19th year with the Clemson tennis program overall after spending the 2023 season as an assistant coach with the women’s tennis program.
 Prior to stepping down from coaching on June 7, 2016 to transition to an operations role, McCuen spent eight seasons as the Tigers’ head coach, preceded by six years as an assistant coach.